 If you haven't figured out by now, water polo involves a lot of swimming and treading ("egg-beater").
 However, unlike competitive swim team, water polo is not

 at all based around a specific time.
 There is no magic number for how fast a swimmer must be, though I've heard most coaches say they would be wary about putting in a player who couldn't break 30 seconds in the fifty free.

 Why does speed not matter so much?
 Because water polo is a game of quickness

 There is a reason why the USA Water Polo Men's team doesn't just grab Michael Phelps and stick him in the game—he'd suck.

 Case in point (and I know this will turn into a sort-of troper tales like thing but it's the best example I have): My fastest fifty freestyle time is 30.12 seconds—that's pretty damn slow.
 I also happen to be five feet tall and weigh probably half of what a typical hole set would weigh.
 These all put me at a disadvantage compared to the typical six-foot-tall-26-second-fifty-players out there.
 In warm up, I trail behind our other starters, in fact, I trail behind JV players.
 However, the moment we switch to doing whistle drills (switching directions on a whistle) and counter-attacks, I beat out the fastest players.
 This is solely because my turn-around times are faster and my first three strokes are faster.
 I have a better understanding of the game than the JV players who are faster than me do and I have better reactions than most of the other varsity players, which is why I'm able to keep up despite being the slowest varsity starter.

 In the media:

 - The manhwa My Heart is Beating is all about a boy blackmailed into joining the girls' water polo team.

-- Captain Jonathan Archer is a huge fan of the game, having played it in college.
+- In Star Trek: Enterprise, Captain Jonathan Archer is a huge fan of the game, having played it in college.